HOME | BOOKSHOP | CONTACT | ABOUT |

 Interest

 If you borrow money in a bank you can deduct the interest in the operating budget.
-Also the different charges the bank charges for their work can be deducted.
+Also the different rates the bank charges for their work can be deducted.

 Interest for money borrowed from family or other sources can usually not be deducted.